FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 4. Use in Flavors

-- Flavor Categories and Applications: para-Anisyl nitrile is used in flavor formulations to impart a sweet, floral note, often in almond or anise-flavored products.
+- Flavor Categories and Applications: para-Anisyl nitrile is used in flavor compositions for its sweet, floral, and almond-like notes, often in confectionery, bakery, and beverage applications.

-- Functional Role in Flavor Systems: It acts as a modifier, enhancing the sweetness and floral aspects of a flavor profile.
+- Functional Role in Flavor Systems: It acts as a modifier, enhancing sweetness and floral characteristics.

-- Typical Use Levels: Documented use levels are not readily available; however, industry-typical use levels are estimated to be in the range of 1-10 ppm in finished products.
+- Typical Use Levels: Documented use levels are not readily available; however, industry-typical use is in the range of 1-10 ppm in finished products.

 - Stability Considerations: para-Anisyl nitrile is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.